Nico-Curti/NumPyNet/docs/NumPyNet/layers/dropout_layer.md

 *Fig.: the image show the input image and the outputs of the forward function and backward function(given a random delta) of a DropOut layer with drops probability of 10%*

-The black dots are the dropped pixel (or neuron), while in the backward the delta is passed only through
+The black dots are the dropped pixel (or neuron), while in the backward the delta is passed only through the remaing pixels.

 That's a simple example on how to use the layer as a single operation (also used to produce the image above):